“Kids these days don’t like to read – they just want to be in front of a screen!”

 Armed with this new information, take a trip to the library and find books that reflect their reading preferences, create a safe, warm space at home to read, or follow their lead based on your new open conversation around reading.

-Make sure to offer them several choices, so they feel listened to and empowered around reading.
+Make sure to offer them several choices, so they feel listened to and empowered to make their own reading choices.

 And, a reminder to stay open about what “counts” as reading: graphic novels, how-to books, and image-heavy non-fiction books are just as valuable as chapter books, especially if they get your child excited about reading!

 In the meantime, use the Reading Preferences Survey to reach your reluctant reader and marvel at the change in energy in your home around reading!